The decision of where to attend college for dance should be influenced by what you’d like to do in your dance career.

-Look for a school that you feel sure will provide you with a solid dance education and training and in which you feel comfortable but challenged.
+In the meantime, look for a school that will provide you with solid dance education and training and in which you feel comfortable but challenged.
 Should you decide that your goals have changed and warrant leaving your school, know that transferring is an option.
-I myself was a transfer student, and succeeded in graduating “on time” regardless.
+I myself was a transfer student and succeeded in graduating “on time” regardless.

 Making Choices About A College Dance Program

 The audition process tells you a lot about what a particular school is looking for in prospective students and what you can expect from the program.